New Ford venture to build 2 electric vehicle battery plants - WTMJ

 Company executives wouldn’t say whether jobs at the factories would be union.
 Ford North America Chief Operating Officer Lisa Drake said the companies are still in the memorandum of understanding phase.
 “We don’t have our labor strategy defined yet.
 That will be determined by the joint venture itself once that entity is set up” this summer, she said.

 SK Innovation already has a U.S. battery factory in Commerce, Georgia, and says it’s expanding production in Europe and China.
 It plans to be one of the top three electric vehicle battery suppliers in the world by 2025, according to a statement.
-The company has a contract with Ford to make batteries for a new electric F-150 pickup truck, which is due in showrooms by the middle of next year.
+The company has a contract with Ford to make batteries for a new electric F-150 pickup truck, which is due in showrooms by next spring.
 Ford’s F-Series pickups are the top-selling vehicles in the U.S.

 The UAW has been vocal as General Motors and now Ford have announced plans for joint ventures with battery companies to supply what’s expected to be a growing electric vehicle market.
 Biden plans to spend $15 billion to build a half-million electric vehicle charging stations by 2030 as well as offer billions in unspecified tax credits and rebates to cut the cost of the vehicles and make them more appealing to buyers.